-Presa Canarios are pretty expensive dogs.
-The price tags on these pups sit alongside the prices of some designer dog breeds.
+The cost of Presa Canarios can be pretty expensive.
+The price tags on these pups sit alongside the prices of some popular designer dog breeds.

 That said, if you are looking to buy a Presa Canario, you should expect to shell out a substantial amount of cash.